eugene-kim-pipe17/p17-interview-filters/README.md

 * The order's currency equals "USD"

 Your task is to
-(1) design the data structure (type/schema) for the order filter and (2) implement the logic to evaluate whether an order matches the filter criteria.
+(1) design the data structure (type/schema) for the order filter.
+HINT: Write the example filter above as JSON to help you design the type/schema.
+(2) implement the logic to evaluate whether an order matches the filter criteria.

 **Important:** The Filter is pure data (like JSON/DTO) that gets persisted to the database.
 You'll define the Filter type and implement `evaluateFilter` to evaluate it.